dasetiawan/ESP32-DHT11/README.md

-# Temperature and Humidity Monitoring with DHT11 and ESP32
+# Project Description
 This IoT project is to measure temperature and relative humidity using DHT11 sensor and NodeMCU ESP32

-# Requirements
+# Hardware Requirements
 1. NodeMCU : ESP32
 2. Sensor  : DHT11
 3. Jumper Wires